Skip to content

 DIY Scented sachets are easy to make and great for tucking in drawers and closets and keeping things fresh.

 Today, I’m showing you two ways to do this; you can sew or not sew.
 Totally up to you.
-The rest of the process is the same for either way.
+The rest of the process is the same either way.

 For this original post, I used leftover ticking stripe.
 I really like the look of the ticking stripe and jute twine together.
 It has a rustic, farmhouse feel.
 You don’t need much fabric, so this project is a good way to use up your fabric scraps.